 Thank you for all that you do!

-In 2022 CNAS recognized outstanding faculty and staff for the eleventh straight year.
-The award winners were nominated by departmental personnel committees, department heads, or students.
-The nominations were then reviewed by a faculty committee for the faculty/staff awards and by a student committee for the student-nominated awards.
-I am proud to announce the following award winners for 2022!
+In 2024 CNAS is recognizing outstandging faculty and staff for the 13th straight year.
+The award winnders were monimated by departmental personnel committees, department heads, or students.
+The nominations were then reviewed by a faculty committee for the faculty/staff awards and a student committee for the student nomated award.
+I am proud to annouce the following award winners for 2024 along with Associate Dean Jorge Rebaza.
 The award winners receive a certificate and a small monetary award.

 Atwood Research and Teaching Award

-The 2022 recipient of the Atwood Research and Teaching Award is Dr. Steven Senger from the Department of Mathematics.
+The 2024 recipient of the Atwood Research and Teaching Award is Dr. Tayo Obafemi-Ajayi from the Cooperative Engineering Program.

 CNAS Excellence Awards for Staff